FairRootGroup/FairSoft/legacy/README.md

 * `<path-to-build>` is the same directory as chosen in the previous configure step
 * `-j<ncpus>` parallelize the build

-Note: Due to technical limitations there is no separate `install` target.

 ### 5. Usage